khoi-stripe/DandDy/docs/API_KEY_SECURITY_SUMMARY.md

 A: No, but you should.
 Your current setup exposes your API key to anyone.

 **Q: Will this break my existing code?**
-A: Not if you use `SecureAIService` alongside `AIService`.
-Migrate gradually.
+A: Not if you point the frontend at the backend proxy (`BACKEND_URL`) and remove browser-stored keys.
+Keep using `AIService`.

 **Q: What about the Python script for generating portraits?**
 A: That's fine!
 It's server-side code.
 Use: `export OPENAI_API_KEY='sk-...' && python generate_all_portraits.py`